aionnetwork/aion-docs/aion-virtual-machine/contract-fundamentals/callable-functions.md

 }
 ```

+The [Aion IntelliJ plugin](/aion-virtual-machine/intellij) automatically warns you if you try to use a invalid type.
+See the [ABI Type Check](/aion-virtual-machine/intellij/abi-type-check) section for more details.

 ## Within the Contract

 If you are calling a function from another place within the contract, you do not have to assign the `@Callable` annotation to the function you want to call.